No results for ""

 In addition to temporary flags, you should also review any permanent flags to determine that they are still necessary.
 As features change, the need for the flags associated with them can also change.

-In addition to flag status, you can also filter by flags that you personally maintain.
+For example, you can filter by flags that you or your team maintain, and by the lifecycle stage of the flag.
+LaunchDarkly automatically indicates each flag that is "Ready for code removal" or "Ready to archive."
 You can save your list filter configurations to return to later, making it easy to regularly check for flags to archive.
-To learn how, read Saving filtered flags lists.
+To learn how, read Save shortcuts to filtered Flags lists.

 You can use the search and filter options to refine this list into a different subset of flags: